SR33G33/AmazonFakeReviewDetection/README.md

 lengthDoubtability(text input, no output, runs from runTest):

-  adds a doubtability rating of 10, 6, 3, or -5 based on how long it is

-  the longer it is the lower the doubtability rating
+  adds a doubtability rating of based on how long it is, the longer it is the lower the doubtability rating

 checkExclamation(text input, no output, runs from runTest):